As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 Both sentences communicate the same fact.
 But as a client, which one would you rather receive?

-Write as much information as you need to so that you can get your point across, but no more than necessary.
+Write only as much information as you need to get your point across, but no more than necessary.

 Reminder emails are designed to remind clients to do something.

-For them to take action, you should make their lives as easy as possible.
-For instance, if you’re reminding them to fill out a form, make sure to include a link to that form.
+You should make their lives as easy as possible so that they will take action.
+For instance, if you’re reminding them to fill out a form, include a link to that form.

-Otherwise, they’ll have to waste time trying to find the original email you sent.
+Otherwise, they’ll have to dig around trying to find the original email you sent.

-Remember that many people receive dozens of emails a day in their inbox.
-The easier you make it to access what they need to work with you, the more likely they’ll enjoy your coaching services.
+Remember that many people receive dozens of emails a day in their inboxes.
+The easier it is for them to access what they need, the more likely they are to get the job done.

-Stuck on what to write in your reminder emails?
-Here are six email samples and templates you can use for three different scenarios.
+Stuck on how to write your reminder note?
+Here are six templates you can use in the most common scenarios.

-Make sure you set up another late payment reminder for a week later in case your client forgets or gets distracted.
-I use Paypal to send invoices, and I take advantage of the features to make sure I keep track of the invoice activity.
-For example, I get a notification email when an invoice hasn’t been viewed yet.
-If they haven’t viewed it yet, I can send a reminder email.
+You can also set up a late payment reminder for a week later in case your client forgets.
+I use PayPal to send invoices and keep track of invoice activity.
+I get a notification email when an invoice hasn’t been viewed yet and I can set up a reminder with that condition.

-Finally, it’s important to make it clear if there are consequences for not paying the invoice.
-In the late payment example below, you’ll see what it looks like if you take appointments only once a payment is made.
+Finally, it’s important to clearly state the consequences of not paying the invoice.
+In the second example below, you’ll see what it looks like if you take appointments only once a payment is made.

 Subject line: Payment reminder for [invoice number] – Due on [date]